tadija/AERecord/README.md

 ### Create Core Data stack
 Almost everything in `AERecord` is made with optional parameters (which have defaults if you don't specify anything).
-So you can load (create if doesn't already exists) CoreData stack like this:
+So you can load (create if doesn't already exist) CoreData stack like this:

 ```swift
 AERecord.loadCoreDataStack()